Kajyu Gummy: Meiji’s Classic Fruit Gummies

-As “Kajyu (果汁)” is the Japanese word for fruit juice, Meiji Kajyu Gummy is a fruit juice-contained gummy candy that comes in several regular flavors, and among them, this grape flavor is especially popular.
+As “Kajyu (果汁)” is the Japanese word for “fruit juice”, Meiji Kajyu Gummy is a fruit juice-contained gummy candy that comes in several flavors.
+And among them, this grape flavor is especially popular.

-The Kajyu fruit gummi was introduced by Meiji Seika Confectionery in 1988 and now it has become one of the standard fruit gummy candy series in Japan.
+The Kajyu fruit gummy was released by Meiji Seika Confectionery in 1988, and now it has become one of the most loved fruit gummies in Japan.

-As its name suggests, the Japanese treat, Meiji Kajyu Gummy is characterized by its rich fruitiness and besides contains plenty of collagen in it.
+As its name suggests, Meiji Kajyu Gummy features its rich fruitiness.

-In fact, these grape gummies are made with concentrated fruit juice, and a single piece contains the same amount of grape juice as an actual grape grain.
+These grape bunch-like gummies are made with concentrated fruit juice, and a single piece contains the same amount of grape juice as an actual grape grain.

-What is better, as mentioned above, a bag (51 grams) of the Meiji’s grape gummy candy contains 2700 mg of collagen in total and uses no food coloring.
+What is more, the gummy contains 2700 mg of collagen per bag (51 grams) and uses no food coloring.

 Ingredients and Calories

-Lastly, according to the ingredient list and nutrition facts on the back of the package, with 167 kcal per one bag (51 grams), the Meiji Kajyu grape gummy candy mainly consists of concentrated grape juice, starch syrup, sugar, gelatin, starch, acidifier, and flavoring.
+Lastly, according to the ingredient list and nutrition facts label on the back of the package, this Kajyu grape gummy mainly consists of concentrated grape juice, starch syrup, sugar, gelatin, starch, acidifier, and flavoring.